Eyueltb/ec-Javascript-proj/README.md

 # ec-Javascript-proj

-This EC school javascript project that includes, for instance Todo, Zoo, Blackjack, Blackjack with Class etc,
+This is EC-school javascript projects that includes,  Zoo, Blackjack, Blackjack with Class etc,

 ## Installation